adrianobrito/adrianobrito.github.io/_drafts/2017-01-08-using-callables-responses-in-spring-mvc.md

 ## Servlet API Thread Pool

 As you should know, the typical Servlet container implementations (Tomcat, Jetty, Undertow) handle each HTTP request as a thread, that is obtained from a thread pool in container.
-These thread pools are necessary in order to control the amount of threads that are being executed simultaneously.
+These thread pools are necessary to control the amount of threads that are being executed simultaneously.
 In a regular basis each thread consumes ~1MB of memory just to allocate a single thread stack, so 1000 simultaneous requests could use ~1GB of memory only for the thread stacks.
 So, thread pool comes as a solution to limit amount of threads being executed, fitting the application to a scenario where it don't throws an `OutOfMemoryError`.

 ![Thread Pool]({{ site.baseurl }}/public/images/request_flow_thread.png)
 <small>_Thread per request model_</small>